 Address: High Street, Bourton-on-the-Water, Gloucestershire GL54 2AP

-Stay in a classic Cotswold’s house right in the centre of the village at Manor Close B&B. The Victorian walled garden will make you feel like you’re stepping back in time.
-The rooms here are really airy and spacious.
+I love that the Victorian walled garden will make you feel like you’re stepping back in time.
+Plus the rooms here are really airy and spacious.

-There are a number of self-catering properties in the village and on its outskirts.
+There are also a number of self-catering properties in the village and on its outskirts.
 Lots of areas of interest are within a short drive making Bourton-on-the-Water an ideal base for your Cotswolds holiday.

 Where to eat

-Bourton-on-the-Water has quite a range of pubs, restaurants, independent cafés and tea rooms, giving the village quite a convivial vibe.
-Your trip also wouldn’t be complete without experiencing afternoon tea in Bourton-on-the-Water.
+I also think that your trip wouldn’t be complete without experiencing afternoon tea in Bourton-on-the-Water.
 It’s a classic way to spend the afternoon in a historical English village.

 L’Anatra Italian Kitchen